utia-gc/variant_calling/README.md

 While `utia-gc/ngs` can be run on any platform supported by Nextflow, it is developed for use in HPC environments and specifically [ISAAC Next Generation] at the University of Tennessee, Knoxville.

 > [!WARNING]
-> Do not directly run `utia-gc/ngs`.
+> It is usually not a good idea to directly run `utia-gc/ngs`.
 This pipeline is designed to be a starting point for pipelines dedicated to specific analyses.
-It is not meant to be run itself.
-It does not have any scheduled or tagged releases, and as such it cannot be used reproducibly.
+It is generally not meant to be run itself.
+It will not often have scheduled or tagged releases, and as such it cannot reliably be used reproducibly.
+In nearly all cases, users should check the forked repos to find a pipeline built from `utia-gc/ngs` that is more suited to their needs or fork the repo to create their own versioned releases of a pipeline built on `utia-gc/ngs`.

 ### Pipeline overview